Get access to everything we publish when you sign up for Outside+.

 Work started at 7:30 a.m. the next day and it wasn’t long after my first encounter with cement bags that I met them again.
 The generator powering the concrete mixer broke down, so we needed to mix the stuff by hand.
 The drill went like this: Dump a pile of cement onto a metal sheet, add gravel, add water, and turn it with a shovel faster than the water can drain away.
 Again, the pace neared frantic, as pairs of shovelers tag-teamed like it was a wrestling match.
 After all, we had to keep the masons supplied with fresh concrete.
 And the generator broke down a lot.

 While the volunteers did unskilled labor—mixing, digging, painting—the masonry was done by a paid crew of Nepalese.
 That team included local women who were in the process of being trained as masons so that they could find work after the school was built.
 One of them, Pabitra Thakuri, told me that she would be able to earn enough money to pay off the loan on her farm.
-(According to All Hands and Hearts, all the women who have participated in the program since it started four years ago have subsequently found long-term employment.)
+(According to All Hands and Hearts, all the women who have participated in the program since it started in 2015 have subsequently found long-term employment.)

 This approach—volunteers working alongside local men and women—is more than just a good employment model.
 It’s also a connection model.
 I got to learn about one mason’s recent arranged marriage, and how he and his fiancée, both in their 20s, only met for 10 minutes beforehand (so far so good, he laughed).
 After work there was cricket, Frisbee, and language lessons.
 And on community night, everyone danced until the bonfire died down.
 There’s nothing complicated about it, but I was left with the feeling that if the world is to become a better, more connected place, this is the way to do it.

-It’s unlikely David Campbell saw all of this coming when he planted the seeds for All Hands and Hearts 15 years ago, in the aftermath of the tsunami that devastated Thailand in 2004.
+It’s unlikely David Campbell saw all of this coming when he planted the seeds for All Hands and Hearts more than 15 years ago, in the aftermath of the tsunami that devastated Thailand in 2004.
 Campbell, a tech executive nearing retirement at the time, immediately traveled from Boston to Thailand to help.
 He assumed that with so much need, any volunteer willing to jump on a plane would be put to work.
 But the large aid agencies would rather have donations.
 So Campbell simply went directly to where the help was needed.
 Soon, he found other like-minded, boot-strapping volunteers and laid the foundation for what would become All Hands and Hearts (in 2017, Campbell’s nonprofit merged with another aid organization that also arose out of the 2004 tsunami).
 The model is simple: Volunteers pay nothing to participate (they cover their own travel) and need no specialized skills.
-Today All Hands and Hearts operates in nine locations in the U.S. and abroad, doing disaster relief and recovery.
+Today All Hands and Hearts operates in multiple locations in the U.S. and abroad, doing disaster relief and recovery.

 In Nepal, volunteers come and go during the build season (October to May), staying anywhere from a week to a month or more.
 When we packed into jeeps and made the dusty drive down the mountain, all three schools were nearly finished.
-And All Hands and Hearts had just confirmed that they’d be back again this fall, to start work on more schools in a new area.
-BACKPACKER will be back, too.

 Of course, we weren’t going to travel all the way to Nepal without going on a hike.
 After volunteering, we embarked on a weeklong trek in the Nar Phu Valley, an area near the Annapurna Range.
 For decades, Nar Phu was closed to foreign visitors, and it’s just now becoming developed as a trekking destination with teahouses.
 The valley once served as a salt-trading route between Nepal and Tibet, which is just a dozen or so miles away as the bird flies, and is home to centuries-old Buddhist monasteries.